vincentbernat/dbus-mediakeys/README.md

 This is a very simple daemon exposing the `org.gnome.SettingsDaemon.MediaKeys'.
-Its goal is to be able to talk to clients only implementing this interface instead of the more general MPRIS interface, like the new version of Spotify.
+Its goal is to be able to talk to clients only implementing this interface instead of the more general MPRIS interface, like the new version of Spotify (this is not the case anymore).

 It exposes the `PressMediaKey' method as well.
 You can use it with something like: